 - Utilize multiple cooking methods.
 The best way to save time during meal prep is to maximize your cooking methods.
 You can have tofu roasting in the oven, rice simmering on the stove and beans in the pressure cooker all while you chop up your veggies.

 - Switch it up.
 No one wants to eat the exact same meal on repeat all week.
 Switch it up by preparing a couple different sauces, grains and veggies so you can mix and match your meals to keep things interesting.

 - Use the right meal prep containers.
 An underrated, but very important part of meal prep is having the right containers for the job!
 I always pack my meal-prepped lunches in these Rubbermaid® TakeAlongs® Meal Prep Containers.

 I love that these Rubbermaid® containers make vegan meal prep even easier.
 Each container has a convenient divider to separate foods you don’t want to combine.
 This comes in handy when I’m packing a sandwich in the larger side of the container, and fruit or vegetables in the other side!

 These Rubbermaid® containers are microwave, dishwasher, AND freezer safe – which means easy clean-up, easy heat-up, and easy prepping.
 Also, they stack right on top of each other to reduce clutter in your kitchen cabinets and in your lunchbox!

-Looking for other easy tofu recipes besides this teriyaki tofu recipe?
+Looking for other easy tofu recipes besides this baked teriyaki tofu recipe?
 Here are some of my favorites that would work perfectly as on-the-go lunches packed in these Rubbermaid® TakeAlongs® Meal Prep Containers:

 - Jerk Tofu Vegetable and Rice Bowl